Gamer chat tool Discord secretly raised ~$50M as insiders cashed out

 What a difference a few years makes.
 After pivoting to a voice and text chat tool for video game teams and trash talkers in 2015, Discord’s current trajectory makes it one of few consumer-facing companies that’s now reaching “escape velocity,” as one of its early investors gushes.

-In fact, San Francisco-based Discord has 45 million users active on its platform, quadrupling from a year ago, with 9 million daily actives.
+In fact, San Francisco-based Discord has 45 million registered users on its platform, quadrupling from a year ago, with 9 million daily actives.
 Now Discord is aiming to become the communication layer for gaming, as it recently closed a competitive financing round.

 Index Ventures is said to have led the roughly $50 million funding round, which quietly took place in January at a pre-money valuation of $725 million, according to our sources.
 Institutional Venture Partners also chipped in a significant amount.
 And earlier backers — including Greylock Partners and Benchmark — participated.